mantra-inc/open-mantra-dataset/README.md

 ## Citation
-When you use Mantra5 dataset, please cite the following paper:
+When you use OpenMantra dataset, please cite the following paper:

 @article{hinami_aaai_2021,
     author={Ryota Hinami and Shonosuke Ishiwatari and Kazuhiko Yasuda and Yusuke Matsui},